kinectron/docusaurus-site-archive/docs/api-windows.md

 ### Create an Instance of Kinectron

 Kinectron uses a peer server to transfer Kinect data to the browser.
-The peer server can be accessed in three ways.
+The peer server can be accessed in four ways.
 See the corresponding section "The Peer Server" in "Using the Application Interface."

 1. Connect to localhost.
 By default the application creates a peer connection using peer.js on localhost at port 9001 with "kinectron" as username.
 This is used to connect to the application on the same computer that is running the application.